will-in-wi/hymnal-data/README.md

 This repo is an index of hymns to which I waive all copyright that could result from my work.
 Any copyright held by the original holders, of course, persists.
 I will note each hymnal's copyright information next to it.

+If you find an error, please file an Issue or Pull Request.

 ## Christian Worship: A Lutheran Hymnal

 Published in 1993 by Northwestern Publishing House for the Wisconsin Evangelical Lutheran Synod.